openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-At this step the single method to call (the *most specific* method) is known, and the following set of semantic checks must be performed:
+At this step, the single method to call (the *most specific* method) is known, and the following set of semantic checks must be performed:

 -  If the method call has the form *typeReference.identifier*, then the method